0xilly/CivilMagicks/README.md

     * __DO NOT ADD MULTIPLE FEATURES IN A SINGLE PR__ please add one feature per PR.
     * Please squash your commits and signoff your commit.
       * The reason for squashing commits is to make it easier to track changes
-      * By signing off on the commit you are acknowledging that I "Anthony Anderson(Lord Illyohs)" may re-license the codebase.
+      * By signing off on the commit you are acknowledging that I "Anthony Anderson(Lord Illyohs)" may re-license the codebase at anytime

 ==========